 Kei: Hey, how are they supposed to look like us?
 You've got to be kidding me.

-And the series ends with Wolverine getting word of a dangerous mutant that looks like Jughead.
+In the CrossoverArchie Meets the Punisher, a criminal the Punisher has tracked to Riverdale looks very similar to Archie, and the series ends with Wolverine getting word of a dangerous mutant that looks like Jughead.

 One Disney comic, where Mickey and Goofy are Texas Rangers.
 The criminal they are chasing turns out to be an exact look-alike of Goofy.
 Both at some comment on how disappointed they are that "someone that handsome is acting so stupid."